Incidents are open issues that need your attention to be resolved. GitGuardian raises two types of incidents:

 Thus, an occurrence of a secret incident is uniquely identified by the combination of the following parameters:

-- the source (GitHub repository or GitLab project) impacted by the secret occurrence
+- the source (for instance: a GitHub repository or a GitLab project) impacted by the secret occurrence,

 Alerts are sent only when a new incident is created or reopened because of a regression.
 A new occurrence attached to an already-existing open secret incident won't raise any alerts.